Rapidly-Varying Speed of Sound, Scale Invariance and Non-Gaussian Signatures: Non-Gaussian Signatures

 Clearly we must require that non-Gaussianities are within the perturbative regime down to galactic scales, \emph{i.e.}, $f_{\rm NL}^{({\rm I})} ({\rm gal}) \lesssim 10^4$.
 In the observationally-optimistic scenario in which large-scale non-Gaussianities are of the order of the present experimental limits ($|f_{\rm NL}({\rm CMB})|\sim 100$) this implies $|\alpha| \lesssim 2/3$ ($\epsilon \lesssim 1/5$).
 Our model is less constrained if we assume instead $|f_{\rm NL}({\rm CMB})| = {\cal O}(1)$, in which case $|\alpha | \lesssim 4/3$ ($\epsilon \lesssim 1/2$).

 The tilt is also important in Case II.
 In this case, however, it cannot be approximated as constant over the relevant range of scales, since not all terms in~(\ref{3ampII}) share a common $(|y_{\rm end}| K)^{\beta}$ prefactor.
-In Fig.~\ref{NGtiltII}, we plot $n_{\rm NG} - 1$ as a function of $K$ for various parameter values.